You Loved it So Much it's Back Again! First Time Anal Sex: All You Need to Know

 Anal sex, anal sex - and anal sex.

 You’re all obsessed with it!
 Which is why I'm reposting one of my most read blog posts.

-While growing in popularity, within relationships anal sex can still be a divisive and delicate subject to broach.
+But while it is fast growing in popularity, within relationships, anal sex is still a divisive and delicate subject to broach.

 Generally speaking, most men are keen to give it a go while most women are more cautious.
 Interestingly, gay men also approach their first time with trepidation and the same guy who assured you it wouldn't hurt one bit suddenly loses enthusiasm if you suggest pegging (putting on a strap-on dildo and penetrating him)!

 So the first thing to remember for both of you is this: it's the person being penetrated who is the boss here.

 Whatever they say goes.
 If they want to work up to anal intercourse, taking baby steps, and taking six months to get there, then that's what you'll do.

 If they decide they don't EVER want to go there, that's what you'll do.

 When it comes to anal sex, there are some crucial rules you need to follow to ensure your partner is shooting through the roof with pleasure not pain.